jkeohan/rctr-9-8-20/w05d10/intro-to-useReducer.md

 So the concept of a `reducer` has been around for sometime in JavaScript long before the introduction of `Array.reduce`.

-When applied to building an application it becomes a tool which we use to manage both the state of an application and the business logic used to update state.
+When applied to building an application it becomes a tool which we use to manage both the `state` of an application and the` business logic` as well.

 So the `reducer` is essentially a function that takes in the following params: